 o Set out clear procedures for responding to requests for information.

 Lincoln Security Ltd will ensure that data is collected within the boundaries defined in this policy.
-This applies to data that is collected in person, or by completing a form.
+This applies to data that is collected in person verbally over the telephone or electronically via email or by completing a form.

 When collecting data, Lincoln Security Ltd will ensure that the Data Subject:

-Information and records relating to service users will be stored securely and will only be accessible to authorised staff and volunteers.
+Information and records relating to customers, suppliers and employees will be stored securely by Lincoln Security appointed Data Protection Officer and will only be accessible to authorised staff .

 Information will be stored for only as long as it is needed or required statute and will be disposed of appropriately.

-It is Lincoln Security Ltd responsibility to ensure all personal and company data is non-recoverable from any computer system previously used within the organisation, which has been passed on/sold to a third party.
+It is Lincoln Security Ltd’s responsibility to ensure all personal and company data is non-recoverable from any computer system previously used within the organisation, which has been passed on/sold to a third party.

 Data access and accuracy